oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/create-pages/create-pages.md

 ## Task 3: Add a page to display employees

 We'll now create a page to display employees, similar to the one you created to show departments.
-In addition to a table that lists employees, we'll add a chart that lets you display your data visually.
+In addition to a table that lists employees, we'll add a chart that lets you display employee salary  visually.

-1. In the Web Apps tree, under **hrwebapp**, click **\+** next to the main node and select **Create Page**.
+1. In the Web Apps tree, under **hrwebapp**, click **\+** next to the **main** node and select **Create Page**.

     ![](images/vbcscp_cpe_s1.png "This image shows the web application with the main node expanded.
 The + sign next to main is selected to show the Create Page and Create Flow options.")